Vyral/cathy-naiser/_posts/2021-01-12-our-new-buy-before-you-sell-program.md

 For years, we’ve helped people in Bexar and the surrounding counties sell their homes and buy other homes.
 That’s a challenge for many because they need to sell their home first, but can’t seem to buy a home first.
 Now, however, we have our Buy Before You Sell plan that our sellers love.

 In the past, **we used to help people sell and buy using contingent offers, meaning they would go find a house before their own sold** and place an offer on it that was contingent on the sale of their current home.
-That way, if the buyer’s own home didn’t sell, they would be able to walk out on their offer to the seller.
+That's a challenge for many because they need to sell their current home before buying a new one.

 {% include pullquote.html %}